Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 ## Suggest an offer to the customer

 If your company wants to suggest additional offers to complete the customer's shopping experience, there is a feature that reminds you to offer additional items to the customer.
->[Info] Note for administrators: This feature is only available if the *Remind of offers* setting is activated.
-For detailed information, see [Remind of offers](../UserInterface/02a_GlobalSettings.md#remind-of-offers).

 #### Prerequisites

 - At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md).
+- The *Remind of offers* setting is activated.
+For detailed information, see [Remind of offers](../UserInterface/02a_GlobalSettings.md#remind-of-offers).

 #### Procedure